eatnumber1/russ.har.mn/_posts/2009-5-28-pure-bash-cat.markdown

 array `INPUTS` which was discussed earlier.
 The `@` index used is the same for arrays as `$@` is for the _positional parameters_.

-Maybe i'll explain more when i'm less lazy.
+Maybe I'll explain more when I'm less lazy.

 {% comment %}
 vim: ft=mkd sw=4 ts=4 sts=4 tw=80